pgcudahy/cookiecutter-r-analysis-template/README.md

 ```
 project_title
 ├── README.md
-├── artifacts - All results (eg plots, tables) are placed in the artifacts directory.
+├── artifacts - All results (eg figures, tables)
-├── data - Intermediate files (eg cleaned dataframes) are placed in the data directory.
+├── data - Intermediate data files (eg cleaned dataframes).
 These may be modified or deleted.
-├── dataraw - All original input data is placed in the dataraw directory.
-They may not be modified or deleted.
+├── dataraw - All original input data.
+These may not be modified or deleted.
-├── notebooks - Analysis is done in jupyter notebooks placed in the notebooks directory.
+├── notebooks - Jupyter notebooks documenting all analysis.
-└── r - All reusable R code is placed in the r directory.
+└── r - Reusable R code (eg convenience functions).
     └──.lintr - lintr (https://github.com/jimhester/lintr) configuration file.
 ```